-Official proof of graduation includes an official high school transcript or official documentation of high school graduation equivalency.
+Students must provide official proof of graduation, which includes an official high school transcript or official documentation of high school graduation equivalency.
 An initial admission decision can be made on the basis of an unofficial proof of graduation, with the exception of an international proof of graduation, which requires equivalency evaluation by a NACES approved transcript evaluation agency.

-Acceptable forms of unofficial proof of graduation include the following:
+For an initial admission decision, acceptable forms of unofficial proof of graduation include the following:

-- Copy of high school transcript showing date of graduation - Copy of high school diploma - Copy of form DD214 indicating high school graduation status - Letter from student's high school verifying graduation status - Copy of GED completion documentation - Copy of transcripts from an accredited post-secondary institution indicating graduation from said postsecondary institution
+- Copy of high school transcript showing date of graduation - Copy of high school diploma - Copy of form DD214 indicating high school graduation status - Letter from student's high school verifying graduation status - Copy of GED completion documentation - Copy of transcripts from an accredited post-secondary institution indicating graduation from said post-secondary institution

-Official or unofficial proof of graduation must be received prior a student beginning class.
-Title IV aid will not be disbursed and charges may not be assessed until verification of graduation or completion has been received by the College.
 Official proof of graduation must be received not later than the end of the student's first term/session of enrollment.
 Failure to provide official proof of graduation within 12 weeks of the student's enrollment start date will result in cancellation of enrollment.
 If charges are assessed and the enrollment is cancelled, the charges will be reversed.